Agoric/documentation/main/smart-contracts-tutorials/guess37-multiple.md

 All of this is assured even if the contract installer is malicious

 Now that we've seen all the guarantees ERTP provide, let's make a more interesting contract than a game to guess a fixed number
-In the next step, we'll see how to configure the contract and make bets
+In the next step, we'll see [how to configure the contract](./guess-with-reward.md)